 A land shrouded in twilight and fear, Ymeris is a nation ruled by Vampires, who farm the population of humanoids unfortunate enough to live there for food.
-Despite the repugnance of the way of life of its ruling elite, Ymeris has enjoyed a cordial relationship with the Empire of Turelion for hundreds of years, with successive Emperors happy to ignore the cruelty of the vampiric regime, in order to gain powerful friends in the north of the continent of Hunar.
+Despite the repugnance of the way of life of its ruling elite, Ymeris has enjoyed a cordial relationship with it’s neighbours and much of the wider world for centuries, thanks to the lucrative trade resources that it has control over.
+Indeed, many nations, the Empire of Turelion primary amongst them are happy to ignore the cruelty of the vampiric regime, in order to gain powerful friends in the north of the continent of Euristan.

 Demography and Population

 Ymeris is a nation that is starkly divided by race.
 The ruling class, less than 10% of the population are the Vampires that rule over the land.
 Everyone else that lives in Ymeris is a serf, who is directly owned by a specific Vampire, and who are viewed not as individuals but as livestock.
 For humanoids in Ymeris, those who have a trade are regarded as being the safest; as they are less likely to be killed to feed their Vampiric master or mistress, though they are not regarded as being in a different class.